ArkCase/ArkCase/README.md

 * npm (comes with NodeJS)
 * yarn <https://yarnpkg.com>

-### Build the Vagrant VM
+### Start the Vagrant VM

-In this section you will build the Vagrant VM which will run the services ArkCase requires.
+In this section you will start the Vagrant VM which runs the services ArkCase requires.
 These services include Solr, ActiveMQ, MySQL, Alfresco, and Pentaho.

 First, install all the prerequisites (see Prerequisites section above).

 Next, build the Vagrant VM according to the instructions in the `arkcase-ce` repository: <https://github.com/ArkCase/arkcase-ce>.

-After the box is up, the following URLs should work from your browser; be aware that ArkCase uses a self-signed TLS certificate, so you will have to accept the browser warning about the unrecognized, self-signed certificate.
+After the box is up, the following URLs should work from your browser; be aware that ArkCase uses a self-signed root TLS certificate, so you will have to accept the browser warning about the unrecognized root certificate.

 https://arkcase-ce.local/solr